ETD Administrator Walk-Through

 ETD Administrator: Screen 9: PDF

 If your file doesn’t have all fonts embedded or is password-protected, ProQuest’s system will not accept it.
-Troubleshooting information is available here.
+Troubleshooting information is available on this screen under “PDF Help”.
 If you’ve clicked “Save and Continue” and gotten past this step without an error message, your file satisfies ProQuest’s requirements.

 If you are using third-party materials for which you need permission, and you have the permission documents (as you should), please answer Yes to the appropriate question on this screen and upload those documents as well.